serimmmmm/openmusichistory/de_la_guerre_violin_soanatas.md

 Initially, in the late 17th century, Jacquet de La Guerre contributed significantly to the development of **French harpsichord music**, working within the refined and ornamented style characteristic.
 Her early works embody the elegance and expressive subtlety of the French tradition.
 And she was especially known for composing **opera**, a field that had very few female composers in her era.
+Despite the underwhelming reception of her opera *Céphale et Procris*, she did not cease composing.
+Instead, she continued to publish her works and steadily established her position in the musical world.

 In the early 18th century, she also began to incorporate elements of the **Italian style**, reflecting the growing influence of composers such as [Arcangelo Corelli](A.Corelli.md)(1653-1713).
 This stylistic fusion positioned her at the forefront of a broader cultural movement in France that sought to reconcile French and Italian musical aesthetics.